-- Children missing education - Children missing from home or care
+- Children absent from education - Children missing from home or care

-Children Missing in Education
+Children Absent from Education

 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.